logikon-ai/awesome-deliberative-prompting/README.md

 _Things that don't work, or are poorly understood._

+- 🎓 Structured generation risks to degrade reasoning quality and CoT effectiveness.
+"Let Me Speak Freely?
+A Study on the Impact of Format Restrictions on Performance of Large Language Models."
+2024-08-05. [[>paper](https://arxiv.org/abs/2408.02442)]
 - 🎓 Filler tokens can be as effective as sound reasoning traces for eliciting correct answers.
 "Let's Think Dot by Dot: Hidden Computation in Transformer Language Models."
 2024-04-24. [[>paper](https://arxiv.org/abs/2404.15758)]
 - 🔥🎓 Causal analysis shows that LLMs sometimes ignore CoT traces, but reason responsiveness increases with model size, and is shaped by fine-tuning.
 "LLMs with Chain-of-Thought Are Non-Causal Reasoners" 2024-02-25. [[>paper](https://arxiv.org/abs/2402.16048)]
 - 🎓 Bad reasoning may lead to correct conclusions, hence better methods for CoT evaluation are needed.
 "SCORE: A framework for Self-Contradictory Reasoning Evaluation."
 2023-11-16. [[>paper](https://arxiv.org/abs/2311.09603)]